jesseDijkman1/meesterproef-1819/article-2.md

 const regX = new RegExp("…")
 ```

 But for now you just need to focus on the literal way because that's the one you will probably use the most.
-The constructor way also has it's use cases but I won't discuss those here.
+The constructor way also has it's use cases but I won't discuss those here right now, but I'll use it at the end when I make the little program.

 ### Flags

 In regular expressions you can use flags.
 Flags affect the way the regular expression searches through your text.
 You put flags at the end of the regular expression or as the second parameter of the constructor-function.
-This looks like the following:

 ```js
 const regX = /…/flag
 ```

-One of the flags you will probably use the most is the **global flag**; `g`.
+One of the flags you will probably use the most is the **global flag**, `g`.
 The global flag tells the regular expression to look for all the matches.
 When you don't use the global flag, the regular expression will stop its search after the first match.
-For this article I'm only going to use the global flag.
+Two other flags you will see in this article include the **multiline flag** `m` and **case insensitive flag** `i`, but those will be explained later on.

 ### Searching specific things